Wicca for Beginners: What Is an Esbat Ritual?

 What Doesn't Happen at Esbats

 Don't let the rumor mill fool you.
 Despite what some stubborn rumors say, you will not find the following at an esbat:

 - devil worship

 - 'black mass'

 - killing animals/babies/virgins

 People will talk and talk about things they 'hear,' but these things are simply not part of Wicca.

 An esbat is a ritual observance that a Wiccan would have on a regular (or at least semi-regular) schedule.
 The ritual can be as simple or as elaborate as the Wiccan desires.

-The ritual would usually involve creating sacred space, casting a circle, invoking Gods and/or Goddesses, prayers/rites, meditations, a ‘simple feast’ and then a ritual closing.
-Also many Wiccans like to plan their magical workings to take place during an esbat, but there’s generally more to an esbat than just casting spells (which you don’t need a full-blown ritual to do).
+The ritual would usually involve creating sacred space, casting a circle, invoking Gods and/or Goddesses, prayers/rites, meditations, a ‘simple feast,’ and then a ritual closing.
+Many Wiccans also like to plan their magical workings to take place during an esbat, but there’s generally more to an esbat than just casting spells (which you don’t need a full-blown ritual to do).